Officers Training Academy: OTA Gaya

-In December 2019 the Defence Ministry gave the go-ahead to shut OTA Gaya due to lack of intake.
+A gap of one and a half years due to covid pandemic saw minimal activities during the passing out parade.
+TES-38 was the first course to pass out from the portals of this academy after the hiatus.

+Lt Gen Vivek Kashyap, PVSM, AVSM, VSM is the current commandant of the academy, having taken charge in September 2025.

 Notable alumni

 The academy has produced many war heroes and distinguished officers.
 Many have gone on to work for corporations after leaving the Indian Army.
 The OTA Alumni Association was registered under the Societies Act 1860 at Chandigarh with all India jurisdiction.